 Other Causes of Tingling Hands

-Also, tingling hands can occur every day for reasons that are not health related.
-For example, if you are sitting on your hands a certain way or pressing on a nerve it can make your hand start to tingle, and if you have anxiety, you may think about and worry about that tingling more than someone that doesn't have anxiety.
-It's not unusual for anxiety to cause normal sensations to feel much worse.
+Also, tingling hands can occur every day for reasons that are not health-related.
+For example, if you are sitting on your hands a certain way that reduces the blood circulation or pressing on a nerve it can make your hand start to tingle.
+If you already have anxiety, you may think about and worry about that tingling more than someone that doesn't have anxiety.
+It's not unusual for anxiety to cause typical sensations to feel much worse.

 Anxiety Over Health

-Many types of anxiety can actually cause health anxiety, which is one of the reasons that tingling hands can feel so frightening.
-Panic attacks, for example, can make people over-sensitive to their own physical sensations, and when they experience some of these symptoms – like tingling hands – they experience this wave of anxiety that feels uncontrollable.
+Because of the way anxiety affects the body, it can generate a form of secondary health anxiety itself.
+This can be one of the reasons that tingling hands can feel so frightening.
+Panic attacks, for example, can make people over-sensitive to their own physical sensations.
+When they experience symptoms - like tingling hands - they may interpret them as a sign of serious illness and experience a wave of anxiety that feels uncontrollable.

 Anxiety can create your tingling hands, and it can make you react very strongly when you experience them.
 Anyone that says living with anxiety is easy has likely never tried it before.